krebisz/AzureWordFrequenceyCounter/README.md

 *Testing: Much is required, no time for unit tests or the like.
 There will surely be edge cases that would result in exceptions or unpredictable beaviour
 *Resources: Read and got ideas from much more than those listed in the code, but the primary ones where I actually copied snippets are referenced
 *Configuration: Should be injected from a config file (or stored in Azure) and protected from clear-text, number of other security aspects could also be me made to harden things
-*Code: Better language usage could also be looked at
+*Code: Better language usage could also be looked at.
+This includes but is not limited to better usage of inheritance, method signatures and accesors, interfaces, better use of sync vs. async methods and more